-The best conceived bids receive pump-priming funding together with mentoring from academics at the Unit in order to develop and conduct their research projects.
+The successful bids receive pump-priming funding together with mentoring from academics across the Unit in order to develop and conduct their research projects.
 It is anticipated that this initial funding will generate early pilot data that will be used to inform applications for future grant funding and so develop these projects in to larger studies and trials across the NIHR Global Surgery Unit network.

 SToma cARe For Improvement reSearcH (STARFISH): Epidemiologic study of stoma cases in Lower- and Middle-Income Countries and qualitative research on the challenges on stoma care

-The STARFISH study plans to use a mixed methods approach to assess the burden and challenges of stoma care in low and middle income studies.
+The STARFISH study uses a mixed methods approach to assess the burden and challenges of stoma care in low and middle income settings.

-Based at the NIHR Global Surgery Unit Centre in the Philippines and led by Dr Maria Carmela Lapitan at the University of the Philippines in Manilla, Starfish will comprise 3 separate sub-studies
+Based at the Unit’s Centre in the Philippines and led by Dr Maria Carmela Lapitan at the University of the Philippines in Manilla, Starfish comprises 3 separate sub-studies:

 Can technicians perform mesh inguinal hernia repair safely and cost-effectively in rural surgical settings in low and middle income countries?